The world of SaaS is extremely crowded, so you need a) a competitive edge and b) good marketing.

 Pro tips:

-- Avoid link farms - SEO agencies that use black-hat tactics like private blog networks or irrelevant links.
+- Avoid link farms - SEO agencies that use black-hat tactics like private blog networks or irrelevant links can bring you Google penalties.
 Stick to white hat links obtained from ethical link placement.

 - Make "quality over quantity" the mantra for your SEO efforts.
 One high quality link beats 10 spammy ones from low-domain-rating websites.